RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK11300-Module/Overview/README.md

 # RAK11300 WisDuo LPWAN Module

-Thank you for choosing **RAK11300 WisDuo LPWAN Module** in your awesome IoT Project! 🎉 To help you get started, we have provided you all the necessary documentations for your product.
+Thank you for choosing **RAK11300 WisDuo LPWAN Module** in your awesome IoT Project! 🎉 To help you get started, we have provided you all the necessary documentation for your product.

 <!---
 * [Low Level Development](/Product-Categories/WisDuo/RAK11300-Module/Low-Level-Development/)